 What happened to the 4-5 P's of marketing?
 Looking at many examples of modern T-Shaped marketing job descriptions, there seems to be less focus on the marketing fundamentals.

 Especially now that Search Engine Marketing and SEO are becoming less effective, and Google rewards doing the basics well, it's time to dust off our appreciation for traditional marketing competencies.
 The things that are taught in an MBA or by Seth Godin.
 You can't get by with just growth hacking.
 You need both.

-- Placement - How do we Go-To-Market?
+Placement - How do we Go-To-Market?
 Direct vs. Channel models.
-Where do we go to market?
+Where do we go to the market?
 What are the trade-offs?
 Some guidelines here.

-- Promotion - How do you turn a blog or a product release into an integrated, well thougth out, multi-channel marketing campaign?
+Promotion - How do you turn a blog or a product release into an integrated, well thought out, multi-channel marketing campaign?